OpenTermsArchive/contrib-versions/Microsoft/Privacy Policy.md

 Learn moreTop of page Xbox and Xbox LiveXbox and Xbox Live

 Xbox consoles are hardware devices that you can use to access and play games, movies, music, and other forms of digital entertainment.
-Xbox Live is the online gaming and entertainment service from Microsoft that enables you to find content and connect with friends, on Xbox Live and other gaming and social networks, from a variety of devices, including Xbox consoles.
+Xbox Live is the online gaming and entertainment service from Microsoft that enables you to find content and connect with friends, on Xbox Live and other gaming and social networks, from a variety of devices, including Xbox consoles, PCs and mobile devices.

 When you access an Xbox experience from a device, we assign you a unique device identifier.
 When your Xbox console is connected to the internet, we identify which console and which version of the Xbox operating system you are currently using.
 When you sign up for Xbox Live, we assign an Xbox user ID and a gamertag (a nickname) to identify you.
 Data we collect about your use of Xbox Live is stored with these unique identifier(s).

-We collect data about your use of Xbox and Xbox Live, such as:
+We collect data about your use of the Xbox console, Xbox App, and Xbox Live such as:

 *   When you sign in and sign out of Xbox Live, the games you play and apps you use, your game progress and play statistics, the purchases you make, and content you obtain.
-*   Performance data about Xbox consoles and Xbox Live, connected devices, and your network connection, including software or hardware errors.
+*   Performance data about Xbox consoles, Xbox App and Xbox Live, connected devices, and your network connection, including software or hardware errors.
 *   Content you add, upload, or share through Xbox Live, including text, images and video from within games or apps.
 *   Social activity, including your interactions with other gamers, and your connections, including friends and followers, on Xbox Live.
 *   If you use the Xbox console with Kinect, data about how you use Kinect.
 See below for more information about Kinect data collection.